 Campers will have the opportunity to share their talent and skills with other members of our community.
 The University Club is planning several fun volunteer opportunities that will give our younger members and insight to the community they live in and teach them ways they can help others in need.

-he elective hour is an opportunity for campers to explore their own interests and personalize their summer camp experience.
-Campers can sign up to learn Spanish, ukulele, pickle drumming, knitting, Science Suitcase which will meet weekly or simply make daily choices for the rotating list of explorations planned by the Camp U Club counselors(gardening, computer programming, crafting, just a few of the options that will be available.)
+The elective hour is an opportunity for campers to explore their own interests and personalize their summer camp experience.
+Campers can sign up to learn Spanish, ukulele, pickle drumming, croquet, knitting, Science Suitcase which will meet weekly or simply make daily choices for the rotating list of explorations planned by the Camp U Club counselors(gardening, computer programming, crafting, just a few of the options that will be available.)

 Science Suitcase is a set of 10 hands-on, minds-on dynamic, engaging science lessons created by The Story Laboratory, LLC, a national award-winning science curriculum design company based in St. Paul and officing in the University Club.
 Known for using authentic materials and methods to help the youngest learners pursue genuine—and genuinely interesting!—research questions typically not undertaken until college, Science Suitcase® emphasizes questions over answers, and leads kids to creatively collaborate by using all their senses and learning styles to explain, understand and intelligently communicate the world around them.